ni/monodrive-documentation/docs/LV_client/tutorials/Logger.md

 ## mono_parse_binaries.vi

-This tool can help the user to visualize data from a binary file.
+To visualize data from a binary file:

-1. The user will browse to the configuration file that wants to parse.
+1. Browse to the configuration file to be parsed.
 2. The program will find the correspoding binary file.

 ### Camera data
-For camera images the user needs to specify a path to save the image, if the folder doesn't exist.The folder will be created.
+For camera images the user needs to specify a path to save the image.
+If the folder does not exist, the folder will be created.

-User will need to select if wants to save JPEG or PNG images.
-By default the program will save PNG images.
+Then the user will need to select the file format if he/she wants to save as a JPEG or PNG formatted image.
+By default the image file format is saved as PNG.

 ### LiDAR
-For LiDAR the user needs to specify the VeloView port you want to stream the LiDAR data.
+For LiDAR, the user needs to specify the VeloView port he/she wants to stream for the LiDAR data